kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 <br>

 #### 4. Screen design
-apply design system components, templates and interaction patterns; refinement with Front- & Backend; QA briefing; user testing recommended; Prototype;

-* iterate as needed and annotate behaviour
+Once there is enough feedback incorporated into the wireframes, the screen design process cas start where design system components, templates and interaction patterns are applied.
+These screens are then taken to refinement so that:

+* We can run final user testing with full prototypes
+* QA, Front- & Backend are briefed as to the requirements
+* A development plan can start being formed
+* Work packages can be agreed upon with specified start dates/Sprints

+The process is iterated, feedback is incorporated and documented as required.

 > ##### Example: Treatment Plan Screen Design
 >